jakebrehm/reddit-downloader/readme.md

 ---

-**Reddit Downloader** is a command-line script that downloads all media content posted by a specified Reddit user.
+**Reddit Downloader** is a command-line script that downloads all media content posted by specified Reddit users.

 # How to get it